This post may contain affiliate links. Please read our disclosure policy.

 • Salmon – try a can of pink or sockeye

-• Lemon – we’re using both fresh lemon juice and zest for so much brightness and to bring out the flavors of the fish
+• Lemon – we’re using both fresh lemon juice and lemon zest for brightness and to bring out the flavors of the fish

 • Parsley – it’s a pop of freshness and contrast